Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Introduction

-In this paper, we focus on fine-grained GZSL.
-Unlike the coarse-grained datasets (classes, e.g., Bird, Animal, and Bus, with no sub-ordinate classes), the classification of fine-grained datasets (with sub-ordinate classes, e.g., Blue jay, Florida jay, and Green jay) demands more local discriminative properties.
-The region-based local features capture more fine distinctive information and relevance to the semantic attributes than the global features (Figure~\ref{f0}).
-Among different approaches to fine-grained GZSL in the literature, embedding learning and feature synthesizing methods are the popular ones.
-Most existing embedding learning GZSL methods learn an embedding function for aligning the global visual features of a source class image with its class semantic vector for the GZSL task \cite{zhang2016zero, xian2016latent, changpinyo2016synthesized, norouzi2013zero, guo2018zero, liu2019attribute}.
-The feature synthesizing GZSL methods also learn to generate high-level image features using Generative Adversarial Networks (GAN) conditioned on the class semantic vectors \cite{xian2018feature, felix2018multi, xian2019f, schonfeld2019generalized}.
-Some embedding learning works \cite{akata2016multi, ji2018stacked, xie2019attentive, zhu2019semantic} have used the region-based local informative features.
-However, they explore indirect guidance from semantic descriptors; they do not relate individual attributes to the local features, but they relate a combination of all attributes.
-Thus, discriminative local visual-semantic information has not been explored in detail, which is important for fine-grained GZSL recognition.
-During testing, the embedding learning GZSL methods require both test images and semantic descriptors of target classes \cite{huynh2020fine, ji2018stacked, huynh2020sha, zhu2019semantic}.
-On the contrary, the feature synthesizing GZSL \cite{wu2020self, han2020learning, sariyildiz2019gradient, xian2018feature, li2019leveraging, ni2019dual} methods require only test images during testing.
+The ultimate aim of this work is to improve GZSL for fine-grained recognition.
+Unlike the coarse-grained datasets (classes, e.g., Animal, Table, and Bus, with no sub-ordinate classes), classification of fine-grained datasets (with sub-ordinate classes, e.g., different types of birds (Blue jay, Florida jay, and Green jay)) demands more local discriminative properties.
+The region-based local features capture more fine distinctive information and relevance to the semantic attributes than the global features (Figure~\ref{f0}). {On the other hand, global features hold the generic structure of the deep neural network's visual representation, which is vital for generalization.
+Therefore, besides exploring local details for improved fine-grained GZSL, we argue to preserve global details for constructing a better visual GZSL classifier.}

+Embedding learning (EL) and feature synthesizing (FS) methods are two popular approaches for GZSL methods. {Most existing EL {\cite{xing2021ventral}} \cite{xie2019attentive} and FS \cite{han2020learning, xian2019f} methods only use global features for fine-grained GZSL tasks.
+Some EL methods \cite{ji2018stacked, zhu2019semantic, xie2019attentive} focus only on the local features.
+However, these EL methods do not relate individual attributes to the local features; they relate a combination of all attributes.
+Consequently, they do not fully explore the discriminative local information linked to the attributes.}

+We aim to address the aforementioned limitations in both EL and FS methods.
+As such, we propose an integrated network, which has an EL sub-network (Attribute Guided Attention Network (AGAN)) and a FS sub-network (Adversarial Feature Generation Network (AFGN)). {In the proposed method, first, we divide a sample into local regions.
+Then, we preserve the global representation of the local regions.
+After that, we propose a two-step dense attention mechanism to explore the relation between the semantic attributes and the local regions for discovering fine-discriminative information.
+Next, we combine explored global and local information to construct a feature embedding used by both sub-networks.
+Finally, we propose a mutual learning-based optimization so that both sub-networks can assist each other and learn better features for the GZSL task.}